×

 You may have to take prescribed medicines for three to six months after the event.
 See your healthcare provider at regular intervals or as advised.
 You may either have a broken heart syndrome again or other health problems after several weeks or even years after the first event.

 There is no way this condition can be prevented.
-It is only possible to learn stress-management and problem-solving techniques.
+It is only possible to learn stress management and problem-solving techniques.
 These can limit physical and emotional stress.
-You may like to practice relaxation techniques such as yoga, meditation, mindfulness, journaling, lighting scented candles, eating nutritious food, getting regular exercise, getting good sleep, avoiding tobacco, alcohol, or drugs.
+You may like to practice relaxation techniques such as yoga, meditation, mindfulness, journaling, lighting scented candles, eating nutritious food, getting regular exercise, getting good sleep, and avoiding tobacco, alcohol, or drugs.

 Frequently Asked Questions